 If your business is trying to reach teens, Instagram is where to find them.
-In a survey of teens this summer, 32 percent named Instagram as the most important social network.
+In a survey of teens as of April 2017, 76 percent named Instagram as the most important social network.

 I’ve gotten a firsthand glimpse of what teens enjoy on their go-to social network through my volunteer gig for the Texas Teen Book Festival.
 Held each fall in Austin, Texas, the festival brings beloved YA (young adult) authors like Jenny Han and Suzanne Young to town and draws flocks of teen (and grown-up!) fans to see them.